colinstokes/Laser-OS_cross-platform/README.md

 [TouchDesigner](https://derivative.ca/) is a node based programming environment for creative coding.
 This plugin provides driver support for LaserCube and LaserDock within TouchDesigner.

-Currently Supported: Windows 64 bit
+Currently Supported: Windows 64 bit, macOS (Intel and Apple Silicon)

 ## Intro to TouchDesigner